Swiftify-Corp/Calculator-SwiftUI/README.md

 # Calculator - SwiftUI
-Calculator App (cs193p Winter - 2017) translated from UIKit to SwiftUI
+<h3> Calculator App (cs193p Winter - 2017) translated from UIKit to SwiftUI.</h3>

 This project demonstrates converting an iOS App written in Swift and UIKit to SwiftUI using the [Storyboard → SwiftUI](https://swiftify.com/converter/storyboard2swiftui/) converter by [Swiftify](https://swiftify.com/converter/code/).

-For more details about the Storyboard -> SwiftUI Converter and the conversion process please checkout this [link](https://medium.com/@mdibrahimhassan/we-have-recently-released-an-update-for-our-swiftui-converter-and-now-we-have-added-support-for-the-cd0dbc117bd5).
+For more details about the Storyboard → SwiftUI Converter and the conversion process please checkout this [link](https://medium.com/@mdibrahimhassan/we-have-recently-released-an-update-for-our-swiftui-converter-and-now-we-have-added-support-for-the-cd0dbc117bd5).

 ## Prerequisites